flintm/rsb-illustration/README.md

 	* a different discretization may be used for &theta;:=`theta`.
 	* a new category of subsystem may be added, e.g., gravity structural or mechanical, with minor adjustments to the code to ensure that `A` contains all values of interest.
 * `M1_hazard_interp.R`:
-	* The a different file `haz.File` in the standard USGS .json format may be provided to perform the M1 assessment at at a different site.
+	* A different file `haz.File` in the standard USGS .json format may be provided to perform the M1 assessment at at a different site.
 	* Different spectral acceleration periods may be analyzed by altering the `T` column in tab-delimited file `M1.lateral.systems.txt`.
 * `M1_Struct_Response.R`:
-	* Modify `df.lat` to analyze different data (hard-coded; or the code could be modified to load written data).
+	* Modify `df.lat` to analyze different data (hard-coded; or the code could be modified to load local data).
 	* Change the limit state functions `g1` and `g2` (or add additional functions).
 	* Change the preference system formulation or correlation assumed between limit states.